Sathvik-Rao/ClipCascade/README.md

   - The main options include:
     - **Store Password Locally:** Enable this option if you are frequently getting logged out.
 The app stores the session cookie for an extended period, but due to the variety of devices used worldwide, exceptions may occur.
 This option can be very useful.
     - **Maximum Clipboard Size Local Limit:** If the app crashes or stops unexpectedly, it means it received a clipboard size greater than the platform's maximum limit.
 You can specify a local size limit by typing in the size in bytes (e.g., 512 KiB = 524288 bytes) to test different limits that work for your device.
 This local limit is in addition to the server-specified limit, ensuring smoother operation without crashes.
+    - **Run on System Startup:** Enable this option to allow the app to automatically start on system reboot.
+By default, this option is disabled.
+If you are using the [ADB](https://github.com/Sathvik-Rao/ClipCascade?tab=readme-ov-file#adb-commands) workaround, keep this option disabled to avoid issues with the READ_LOGS permission [popup](https://github.com/Sathvik-Rao/ClipCascade?tab=readme-ov-file#adb-commands) being dismissed, which prevents clipboard monitoring in the background.

 ### End-to-End Encryption Configuration for Clipboard Data: